decorator-factory/penguin-game/docs/level-binary-format.md

 ## 3. `level_start`

-The position of penguin where the game starts
+The position of penguin where the game starts.
+Always 8 bytes long.

 Structure:
 ```